cyrilsebastian/List-Of-DevOps-Tools/README.md

 #### *Oracle Cloud*		[Site](https://cloud.oracle.com/home)	[Blog](https://blogs.oracle.com/infrastructure/)	[Wikipedia](https://en.wikipedia.org/wiki/Oracle_Corporation#Oracle_Cloud)	[Twitter](https://twitter.com/oraclecloud)
 Oracle cloud includes SaaS, PaaS and IaaS when it bought NetSuite.

-## Continuous Integration
+## Continuous Integration/Delivery
 [Continuous Integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) is the practice of merging all developer working copies to a shared mainline several times a day.
 Grady Booch first named and proposed CI in his 1991 method.
+[Continuous delivery (CD)](https://en.wikipedia.org/wiki/Continuous_delivery) is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.
+It aims at building, testing, and releasing software faster and more frequently.

 #### *Jenkins* [Site](https://jenkins.io/index.html)	[Blog](https://jenkins.io/node)	[Wikipedia](https://en.wikipedia.org/wiki/Jenkins_(software))	[Twitter](https://twitter.com/jenkinsci)	[Github](https://github.com/jenkinsci)
 Jenkins helps to automate the non-human part of the whole software development process with now common things like continuous integration and by empowering teams to implement the technical aspects of continuous delivery.